Skip to main content

 Step 6: Add Toolboard MCU

-2. Edit Configuration File: Add the toolboard configuration at the very bottom of the printer.cfg file.
+2. Edit the configuration file: Add the toolboard configuration at the bottom of the printer.cfg file

 MCU Naming Note

-Names like mcu1, mcu2 in the configuration are only used to temporarily distinguish different devices.
-You can completely customize these names, just ensure they remain unique within the configuration file.
+Names like mcu1, mcu2 in the configuration are only for temporary differentiation.
+You can fully customize these names, just ensure they are unique in the configuration file.

 Configuration Format: